Morning Note: Market News and an Update from NVIDIA.

 Company News

 NVIDIA is one of the world’s largest semiconductor companies, with a leading market share in Graphics Processing Units (GPUs).
-From its original focus on PC graphics, the company has expanded to several other large and important computationally intensive fields, leveraging its GPU architecture to create platforms for scientific computing, AI, data science, autonomous vehicles, robotics, metaverse, and 3D internet applications.
+From its original focus on PC graphics, the company has expanded to several other large and important computationally intensive fields, leveraging its GPU architecture to create platforms for scientific computing, AI, data science, autonomous vehicles, robotics, and industrial AI.

 The company is benefitting as data centres make a platform shift from general computing, primarily using central processing units (CPUs), to accelerated computing, primarily using GPUs, which brings significant improvements in performance, energy efficiency, and cost.

-Accelerated computing’s ability to significantly speed up machine learning and to deal with large data sets has enabled the development of generative artificial intelligence (AI), which offers human-like computing performance.
+Accelerated computing’s ability to significantly speed up machine learning and to deal with large data sets has enabled the development of generative artificial intelligence (AI), which offers human-like computing performance, and Agentic AI, AI systems that don't just chat, but can reason and execute multi-step tasks autonomously.
 This is driving significant investment in new enterprise applications, which is in turn driving new demand for accelerated computing.
+There has also been an increase in Sovereign AI, where nations build their own domestic AI infrastructure, which generates another source of revenue for NVIDIA.

-In the latest quarter, Nvidia’s revenue rose by 122% to $30bn, exceeding the company guidance of $28bn, plus or minus 2%, and the market forecast of $28.7bn.
-The print was 15% higher than the previous quarter.
+In the latest financial year, revenue rose by 65% to $216bn.
+In the final quarter, Nvidia’s revenue rose by 73% to $68.1bn, above the company guidance of $65bn, plus or minus 2%, and the market forecast of $66.2bn.
+The result was 20% higher than the previous quarter.

-The business is very cash generative, with free cash flow up 123% to $13.5bn in the three months to 28 July.
-The company’s balance sheet is very strong, with net cash of $26bn at the end of the quarter.
-The cash is being used, in part, for shareholder returns, including $7.2bn in share repurchases, leaving $57.5bn of authorisation.
-The company also pays a dividend, with a payout of $0.01 declared for this quarter, up 150%.
+The business is very cash generative, with free cash flow of $34.9bn in the three months to 31 January.
+The company’s balance sheet is very strong, with net cash of $54bn at the end of the quarter.
+The cash is being used, in part, for shareholder returns, including $3.8bn in share repurchases in the latest quarter.
+As of the end of the recent quarter, the company had $58.5bn remaining under its share repurchase authorisation.
+The company also pays a dividend, with a payout of $243m for this quarter.

 Source: Bloomberg